+Data Limitations Calculation Type

-No control industry asset growth
+No control industry asset growth Non-cumulative

+New Measure Target Attainment:

-\$3.0 billion
+No \$3.0 billion

-Percentage of Purchases Made from HUBS Vendors
+Explanatory Measure: Percentage of Purchases Made from HUBS Vendors

 The number of purchases made from vendors who are designated as a historically underutilized business divided by the number of purchases made for the reporting period.
 This does not include travel or transactions between agencies.
 It does include TIBH.